Find Affordable College Courses

 Top 10 Best Political Science & Government Schools

 Our analysis found University of Michigan - Ann Arbor to be the best school for political science and government students who want to pursue a degree in Michigan.
-U-M is a fairly large public school located in the medium-sized city of Ann Arbor.
+U-M is a very large public school located in the medium-sized city of Ann Arbor.

 On average, political science graduates from U-M take out $18,179 in student loans while working on their degree.
 The average monthly payment of a loan this size is about $430, assuming that the borrower is on a 10-year repayment plan.